RetailMeNotSandbox/ecs-selenium/README.md

 make count=<#> update-firefox-desired
 ```

+## Making small changes

+If your grid is already up and running you may want to consider using changesets to upgrade to make the small change instead of using update stack.

+By using a changeset you can make a small change to the cloudformation template and check what resources will be changed.

+This should be useful for updating images.

 ## Using the Grid

 The template creates a Route53 hosted zone that can be used inside your VPC.
 By default, it uses the `example.com` domain name.
 You can change that by updating the `DomainName` parameter.